martinda/gradle-multi-project-demo1/README.md

 }
 ```

 The plugin was applied only to the subprojects.
-If you try to configure
+If you tried to configure
-the plugin tasks in the root project, it will fail.
-In order words,
+the plugin tasks in the root project, it would fail.
+In other words,
-if you try to configure `myTask1` or `myTask2` from the root project,
-it will not work:
+the following will not work in the root project `build.gradle`:

 ```
 myTask1 {